markohautala/portfolio-project-1/README.md

 - All the images in the website are copyright-free from [this link](<https://unsplash.com/s/photos/interior>)
 - the color-schemes for this project are actually taken from the banner image itself.
 I used "html color from image"-website and picked the different color codes from there.
 - Google fonts are used to display the fonts in the logo and the rest of the webpages textareas.
+- DevTools has been used all the time during the development process to preview the code-changes.
+Mobile-first design has been the first focus and then i have moved on to adjust the content to higher media queries to make the pages and content responsive.
+-

 ### Things to add in the futute to the webpage
 - Copyright information to the footer